MystenLabs/sui/external-crates/move/documentation/book/src/enums.md

 ```

-To see how to pattern match on an enum to update values within it mutably lets take the following
+To see how to pattern match on an enum to update values within it mutably, let's take the following
 example of a simple enum that has two variants, each with a single field.
 We can then write two
-functions one that only increments the value of the first variant and another that only increments
+functions, one that only increments the value of the first variant, and another that only increments
 the value of the second variant:

 ```move